Chicago Microphthalmia and Anophthalmia Lawsuits

 Contact a Chicago Microphthalmia and Anophthalmia Lawyer Today

-In any event, keep in mind that doctors and drug manufacturers can, and sometimes do, contribute to the existence of a birth defect.
-If you suspect that your child’s birth defect may in any way be linked to the negligence of a doctor, drug manufacturer, or other party, contact an Illinois birth injury lawyer at Sexner Injury Lawyers LLC immediately.
+Keep in mind that doctors and drug manufacturers can, and sometimes do, contribute to the existence of a birth defect.
+If you suspect that your child's birth defect may in any way be linked to the negligence of a doctor, drug manufacturer, or other party, contact an Illinois birth injury lawyer at Sexner Injury Lawyers LLC immediately.